pldn/LDWizard-old/README.md

 ### 4.1.1 Description and Priority

-The import component allows the initial information that is needed by an LD Wizard Application to be specified by a generic user.
-There are two kinds of initial information that a generic user might provide:
+The import component allows the initial information that is needed by an LD Wizard Application to be specified by a general user.
+There are two kinds of initial information that a general user might provide:

 1. Exactly one tabular source data file (high priority).
 2. At most one transformation script file (low priority).